yp-engineering/rbd-docker-plugin/README.md

 The default name for the socket is "rbd", so you would refer to `--volume-driver rbd` from docker.

+General build/run requirements:
+* librados2-devel and librbd1-devel for go-ceph
+* /usr/bin/rbd for mapping and unmapping to kernel
+* /usr/sbin/mkfs.xfs for fs creation
+* /usr/bin/mount and /usr/bin/umount

+Tested with Ceph version 0.94.2 on Centos 7.1 host with Docker 1.8.

 ### Commandline Options

     Usage of ./rbd-docker-plugin: